 This is a course on ordinary differential equations and their applications.
-Methods are developed for solving first order equations, linear equations of arbitrary orders, and linear systems.
+Methods are developed for solving first order equations, linear equations of arbitrary orders, and systems of linear differential equations.
 Students are introduced to Laplace transforms, as well as some theoretical aspects of differential equations such as existence and uniqueness of solutions, the phase plane, and stability of equilibrium solutions for autonomous equations.
 Note: Some UC campuses combine differential equations with linear algebra and give transfer credit for Math 78 only when it is transferred together with Math 79.
-Some CSU campuses offer differential equations as an upper division course and give content credit only for Math 78.
+Some CSU campuses offer differential equations as an upper division course and give content credit only.

-MATH-079 - Linear Algebra
+MATH-079 - Linear Algebra Units: 3